Right coronary artery

 Coronary dominance

 The term "dominance" of either side of the coronary arterial circulation is determined by which coronary artery gives rise to the inferior (posterior) interventricular artery and supplies the diaphragmatic surface of the heart.
-In approximately 60-80% of cases the right coronary arises from the right coronary artery, meaning that the majority of the population has a ‘right-dominant’ coronary arterial pattern.
+In approximately 60-80% of cases the inferior interventricular artery arises from the right coronary artery, meaning that the majority of the population has a ‘right-dominant’ coronary arterial pattern.
 In about 10-20% of cases, both coronary artery vessels give rise to the inferior interventricular artery, which is the case of ‘co-dominance’.
 The left coronary artery is dominant in the remaining 5-10%.
 Coronary dominance is especially critical in cardiac surgery.
 Research shows that left dominance is a significant risk factor for the majority of surgical interventions which is why the vessel dominance should be determined before each procedure.

 It's important to keep in mind that the term ‘dominant’ is potentially misleading since it can be interpreted as the vessel which irrigates the greater portion of the myocardium.
 However, it is always the left coronary artery that supplies the greater myocardial portion.